Bridge: A Unified Framework to Knowledge Graph Completion via Language Models and Knowledge Representation: Methodology

 \subsection{Structured Triple Knowledge Learning}

 To reconstruct KG's structures in the semantic embedding, after fine-tuning PLMs with BYOL, we employ the fine-tuned \emph{online} encoder and the \emph{target} encoder to facilitate structure learning.
 The \emph{online} BERT encoder takes the textual description of the head entity $h$ and the relation $r$ as input.
 The \emph{target} BERT encoder takes the textual description of the tail entity $t$ as input.
-Subsequently, the structure scoring function $\phi(h,r,t)$ (refer to Eq.\eqref{eq:score_transE} and Eq.\eqref{eq:score_rotatE}) is utilized to train these two encoders further to incorporate structure knowledge into PLMs.
+The structure scoring function $\phi(h,r,t)$ is utilized to train these two encoders further to incorporate structure knowledge into PLMs.

-This training module is indispensable because simply fine-tuning BERT using BYOL is insufficient for acquiring the adequate structure knowledge observed in training triples.
-We illustrate the rationality behind the training framework of each module in Section \ref{section:ablation}.